Slumber Party (song): Synopsis

 The video starts with Spears "roll[ing] up to a giant mansion wearing a tiny red dress.
-Upon entering, she's greeted by flame throwers and a slew of people ready to get their freak on", as stated by a writer from Fox News.
+Upon entering, she's greeted by flame throwers and a slew of people ready to get their freak on", as stated by a writer from ET Online.
 Later, she is "spotted by the master of the house, a guy with what appears to be a David Bowie-esque lightning bolt on his face", as noted by the Billboard staff.
-They continued: "Tinashe appears midway through the story dressed for the slumber party, and the pair get cuddly on a couch in negligee before instigating a sexy dance sequence."
+The magazine staff continued, "Tinashe appears midway through the story dressed for the slumber party, and the pair get cuddly on a couch in negligee before instigating a sexy dance sequence."
 They also "navigate rooms overflowing with bubbles, smoke and flashing lights."
-During the video, Spears "changes into a series of sexy ensembles -- some black lingerie, and others puffy blue princess skirts", as well as crawls across the table and "licks up spilled milk."
+During the video, Spears "changes into a series of sexy ensembles — including black lingerie, and other puffy blue princess skirts", as well as crawls across a table and "licks up spilled milk."